jboss-developer/jboss-eap-quickstarts/jts-distributed-crash-rec/README.md

 1. If you have not yet done so, configure the two application servers and deploy the `jts` quickstart.
 Follow the instructions in the [jts README](../jts/README.md) file.

-2. Configure _Byteman_ to halt JBoss server 1
+2. Configure _Byteman_ to halt JBoss EAP server 1
-    * Stop both JBoss servers.
+    * Stop both JBoss EAP servers.
     * Follow the instructions here to clear the transaction objectstore remaining from any previous tests: [Clear the Transaction ObjectStore](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_BYTEMAN.md#clear-the-transaction-objectstore)
     * The following 2 lines of text must be appended to the server configuration file for server 1 only using the instructions located here: [Use Byteman to Halt the Application](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_BYTEMAN.md#use-byteman-to-halt-the-application)